voucherifyio/voucherify-openapi/docs/webhook-introductions/events-campaign-deleted.md

-The `EVENTS.CAMPAIGN.DELETED` webhook means that a specific campaign was removed.
+The `EVENTS.CAMPAIGN.DELETED` event indicates that a specific campaign was removed.
 This serves as a real-time notification about this event.